Public Safety

 Christina Lake Fire Rescue operates the following mobile equipment:

-• ATV 361 – 2007 – This is a side-by-side all-terrain vehicle equipped with First Responder Equipment and can be quickly adapted to bush firefighting.
-It can be transported to scenes where normal vehicle access is restricted or limited.
+• ATV 361 – 2007 – This is a side-by-side all-terrain vehicle cable of bush firefighting or supporting rescue/first response incidents.
+It can be transported to scenes for use where normal vehicle access is restricted or limited.

-• Marine Engine 361 – 2009 - 30 Foot Pontoon Boat – The boat has a 630 gallons per minute pump, with a fixed mounted deck monitor with a reach of stream of 200ft.
-The boat will provide structural fire suppression, marine fire suppression and water rescue for the residents and guests of Christina Lake.
+• Marine Engine 361 – 2009 - 30 Foot Pontoon Boat – The boat has a 362 IGPM gallons per minute pump, with a fixed mounted deck monitor with a reach of stream of 200ft.
+The boat provides structural fire suppression, marine fire suppression and water rescue for the residents and guests of Christina Lake from mid-Spring to mid-Fall.

-• CAR 361 – 2007 Command Vehicle - This truck is used by the Fire Chief and is the first vehicle dispatched to emergency/accident scenes to assess equipment and manpower needs.
-The 4x4 pickup is also used as a utility vehicle and for transporting hose and equipment.
+• CAR 361 – 2019 Command Vehicle - This truck is used by the Duty Chief and is the first vehicle dispatched to emergency/accident scenes to assess equipment and manpower needs.
+In the winter, this 4x4 pickup is also used as a utility vehicle and for transporting hose and equipment and transforms to become a Type 6 wildland engine during wildfire season.

 Fireworks